by Pastor Bob Burridge ©2014, 2025 – Acts 17:30

 Sadly, there is also a false repentance.

-The sorrow of the world is more a regret for the consequences of sin.
 2 Corinthians 7:10, “For godly grief produces a repentance that leads to salvation without regret, whereas worldly grief produces death.”

 The world sorrows over the inconvenience of sin and the trouble it produces for them.
 This grief is selfish.
-It is motivated by self-interest, not for concern about an offense against God.
+It’s motivated by self-interest, not for concern about an offense against God.
 By putting its own interests above the honor of his Creator the lost only adds to his condemnation.
 He wants to be free from the consequences of sin, not from the guilt of sin.

 Repentance is an Evangelical Grace.

-2 Timothy 2:24-26 gives us good instructions for personal evangelism, “And the Lord’s servant must not be quarrelsome but kind to everyone, able to teach, patiently enduring evil, correcting his opponents with gentleness.
+2 Timothy 2:24-26 gives us instructions for personal evangelism, “And the Lord’s servant must not be quarrelsome but kind to everyone, able to teach, patiently enduring evil, correcting his opponents with gentleness.
 God may perhaps grant them repentance leading to a knowledge of the truth, and they may come to their senses and escape from the snare of the devil, after being captured by him to do his will.”

 A. A. Hodge explains, “Every Christian duty is therefore a grace; for without him we can do nothing ( John 15:5).
 And equally every Christian grace is a duty because the grace is given to us to exercise, and it finds its true results and expression only in the duty.”

 God is the offended party when we sin.
 We all deserve the eternal wrath of his justice.
 We can be reconciled with God and united in his eternal family because our worthy Savior Jesus Christ fully satisfied that justice by his death on the cross.
-That is the only way guilt can be justly satisfied and our condemnation removed.
+That’s the only way guilt can be justly satisfied and our condemnation removed.

 This was Paul’s aim in this part of his message at the Areopagus in ancient Athens.
 It must be part of our message too as we bring the gospel to the lost today.
-Though God has been patient, he is offended by our rebellion against him as our Sovereign Creator.
-All are challenged to sincerely repent, resting in God’s provision for our salvation alone.

 Note: Bible quotations are from the English Standard Version unless otherwise noted.